-ES8, otherwise known as ES2017, introduced async
+ES8, otherwise known as ES2017, introduced async/await as an alternative

 to using Promises directly for writing and interacting with asynchronous code.